vivolev647/vivolev647/README.md

 I use whatever the fuck language I feel like using most of the time, but generally it's just __Python__, __Lua__, __C#__, __TypeScript__, __PowerShell__, and a few others that I can't fully recall off of the top of my head.

+Maybe I should try and focus on one thing at a time.
+But I'm not gonna do that.

 I do cybersecurity stuff sometimes; I suck at it, of course.
 Why, what'd you expect?
 Self-confidence!